edsu/inkdroid.org/_posts/2026-03-16-seeing-the-web.md

 From watching the web server logs it was clear that:

-1. Cloudflare doesn't appear to be relying on previously cached data, each result appeared to require a round trip to the server.
-My static site didn't change over the course of these tests, and uses [ETag](https://developer.mozilla.org/en-US/docs/Web/HTTP/Reference/Headers/ETag) to signal when content changes.
+1. Cloudflare *does* appear to be relying on previously cached data, but it's not entirely clear what the logic is.
+For example one crawl took 5 minutes to complete, it returned 1,974 completed results but the web server only saw requests for 594 of those URLs.
+I turned around and ran the exact same crawl again and it took 20 minutes longer, return 1,974 results, but 847 pages were requested.
+In between no content on the website changed. 🤷
 2. Cloudflare appears to be fetching CSS, JavaScript and images for the rendering of each page (they aren't being cached by the Browser Worker).
 3. The throughput on the web server seemed to peak around 300 requests / minute (5 requests / second).
 For most sites this seems perfectly feasible.